 This will top up your mortgage, and your contribution, to make up the full purchase price of your home.
-There are maximum purchase price limits which vary for different parts of the country, ranging from £186,100 in the North East to £600,000 in London.
-Further details are on the government's website.
+The maximum purchase price is £600,000.

-First time buyers of new homes only
+Not just first time buyers, but new homes only

-The scheme is only available to first time buyers of certain new homes, on approved new-build developments, by developers that are registered under the scheme.
+The scheme is only available to help you buy certain new homes, on approved new-build developments, by developers that are registered under the scheme.